-- For those coming to La Digue Island on a day trip, when you get out of the ferry, you’ll see some bike rental places so just rent one and explore the island at your leisure.
+- For those coming to La Digue Island on a day trip, when you get out of the ferry, you’ll spot few bike rental stands, so feel free to rent one and explore the island at your leisure.

 The most affordable options in Seychelles are self-catering villas with a sleeping area, a kitchen, a bathroom and a terrace.
 There are lots of accommodation choices around La Digue Island, the majority in the proximity of the ferry terminal.

 We stayed at Orchid Self Catering Apartment, near the many restaurants & takeaways, the souvenir shops, near the beaches and the ferry.
-The size of the rooms was great, kitchen facilities pretty good and the terrace cosy and intimate.
-Everything we needed for a few days spent on La Digue Island.
+The size of the apartment was great, the kitchen facilities were pretty good and the terrace cosy and intimate.
+Everything we needed for the days spent on La Digue Island.

-A long beach, easy to access, passing by many guesthouses.
-The beach is perfect for families, with fine sand, plenty of shadow, bars and restaurants just nearby.
+This beautiful long beach, with fine sand and plenty of shadows, is easy to access.
+The beach is perfect for families, close to many guesthouses, with bars and restaurants just nearby.
 Snorkelling and swimming are excellent in this area.

-Another unique beach in Seychelles, on L’Union Estate property, with plenty of cedar trees, beautiful water and massive rocks, makes the perfect spot for taking great photos.
+Another unique beach in Seychelles, also on L’Union Estate property, with plenty of cedar trees, beautiful water and massive rocks, guarantees the perfect spot for taking great photos.
 Swimming is dangerous here since the currents can be very tough, but the beach is mostly deserted.